Home page " Gluten-free recipes " Gluten-free overnight rolls

 Sounds like the dough was left too loose or the yeast was not right.
 Have you tried adding more flour, e.g. 3.5-4 dl?
 The amounts of flour taken with Desimita are very baker specific, so our 3 dl may be too little for you.
 Small teff flakes and oatmeal, also probably size differently, so this may also contribute to the looseness of the dough.

 Hmm...
 Sounds like there was too little flour in the dough or the dry yeast was no longer in good condition.
 However, we did notice a slight difference in the batches of durra flour mix, so I would bet that the culprit this time is the difference in the batches of flour mixes used to make the dough.
-If you have psyllium at home, you can add 0.5-1 tsp to the flour mix.
-You can also add the Durra flour mixture a little at a time to the dough.
-The dough should remain quite loose to make the rolls soft.
+If you have psyllium at home, you can add 0.5-1 tsp to the flour.
+You can also add the sorghum flour mix a little at a time to the dough.
+The dough should remain quite loose so that the rolls are soft.

 I hope this helps!